Common Errors and FAQs

 Error: Project Already Exists

-If you encounter the error [Autodesk Build Error] [Project Name] already exists
+If you encounter the error [Autodesk Build Error] [Project Name] already exists, you will need to either:

 - Link the Record: link the Project to the existing Project in Autodesk Build, or